auchenberg/copenhagentechweek.dk/_posts/2016-08-31-CPHTechFestOpening.md

 ---
 layout: post
-title:  "CPH Tech Fest Opening"
+title:  "Copenhagen Tech Fest Opening"
-subtitle: "Kick off party for Copenhagen Tech Fest"
+subtitle: "Kick off for Copenhagen Tech Fest"
 date:   2016-08-31
 venue: "Klub"
 ticket: "TBA"
 time: "TBA"
 href: "http://cphtechfest.org/"
 tickets: "TBA"
-intro: "For anyone interested in networking and partying"
+intro: "For anyone interested in networking and celebrating"
 description: "Copenhagen Tech Fest starts off with a celebration of everything techy.
 We’ll have startup founders share their stories, challenge politicians to suggest how to improve the tech scene, and more!
 This is where it all begins."
-type: "Party"
+type: "Opening"
 image: "img/openingparty_01.png"
-free: true
+free: "true"
 ---